 Click Run to validate the results of the query.

 Click the pin icon and select the name of your dashboard.
-The reason that this option has you select a dashboard unlike the previous steps where the last dashboard was used is because the Analytics console is a separate service and needs to select from all available shared dashboards.
+The reason that this option has you select a dashboard unlike the previous steps where the last dashboard was used is because the Logs (Analytics) console is a separate service and needs to select from all available shared dashboards.

-Before you go back to the dashboard, add another query, but this time render it as a chart so you see the different ways to visualize an Analytics query in a dashboard.
+Before you go back to the dashboard, add another query, but this time render it as a chart so you see the different ways to visualize a logs query in a dashboard.
 Start with the following query that summarizes the top 10 operations with the most exceptions.

 exceptions | summarize count() by operation_Name | sort by count_ desc | take 10

 Select Chart and then change to a Doughnut to visualize the output.

 Click the pin icon on the top right to pin the chart to your dashboard and this time select the link to return to your dashboard.